Definition

 Editorial Note

 This glossary entry is designed as a concise research gateway, not as a closed encyclopedia article.
 Its editorial job is to define the subject, explain why it matters to the Lobito Corridor, and route readers toward deeper profiles, datasets, and primary sources.
-Updates are made when new public data, official disclosures, regulatory changes, or field monitoring materially alter the corridor assessment.
+Updates are made when new public data, official disclosures, regulatory changes, or public-source review materially alters the corridor assessment.

 For institutional users, the page should be read as an index layer: it helps locate the relevant company, mine, community, regulation, commodity, or infrastructure file before moving into article-length analysis.
 Claims that affect investment, human-rights, ESG, or public-policy interpretation should be checked against the linked source pack and the underlying corridor database before being reused externally.